wikimedia-enterprise/wme-sdk-python/example/auth/README.md

 # Auth Helper Example

-This repository contains an example Go application that demonstrates how to use an authentication helper to manage access and refresh tokens for making authenticated API calls easier.
-The `main.go` script logs in, checks the validity of tokens, and refreshes the token periodically using a background goroutine.
+This repository contains an example Python application that demonstrates how to use an authentication helper to manage access and refresh tokens for making authenticated API calls easier.
+The `auth.py` script logs in, checks the validity of tokens, and refreshes the token periodically using a background goroutine.

 ## Prerequisites

-- Go 1.15+ installed on your machine.
+- Python installed on your machine.
 - Environment variables for your username and password stored in a `.env` file.

 ## Setup